guardtime/gttlvutil/README.md

 * `gttlvwrap` - wraps given data into TLV data structure.
 * `gttlvgrep` - extracts TLV value, that is described via TLV type pattern, from TLV binary data.

-`gttlvdump` is using description files (found under `src/*.desc`) for pretty printing and formating TLV elements.
-Depending on the used build configuration and installation of `gttlvutil` package, the default description files are loaded:
+`gttlvdump` uses description files (found under `src/*.desc`) for pretty printing and formating TLV elements.
+Depending on the used build configuration and installation of `gttlvutil` package, the default description files are loaded from:
-* from installed location on the machine (e.g. `/usr/share/gttlvutil`);
+* installed location on the machine (e.g. `/usr/share/gttlvutil`);
-* from within the directory where executable files are located;
+* within the directory where executable files are located; or
-* from location defined in build configuration (see `--with-data-dir` option).
+* location defined in build configuration (see `--with-data-dir` option).

-In order to use user defined description files check out gttlvdump `-D`, `-o`, `-i` flags.
+In order to use user defined description files check out `gttlvdump` `-D`, `-o`, `-i` flags.

 For more information about TLV desctiption files see `man tlv-desc(5)`.